-- management of local infrastructure, including network infrastructure (public transport, water supply and flood protection) - management of community infrastructure (regional parks and recreation facilities) - collecting and maintaining data on the region's natural resources in accordance with a regional monitoring strategy - protecting the productive capacity of land in the region and encouraging and promoting sustainable land management practices - navigation and safety of the region's harbours and coastal waters - planning for the future needs of the region - advocacy on behalf of the local community with central government, other local authorities and other agencies - emergency management and reducing the impact of natural hazards.
+- management of local infrastructure, including network infrastructure (public transport, water supply and flood protection) - management of community infrastructure (regional parks and recreation facilities) - collecting and maintaining data on the region's natural resources in accordance with a regional monitoring strategy - protecting the productive capacity of land in the region and encouraging and promoting sustainable land management practices - management of the navigation and safety of the region's harbours and coastal waters - planning for the future needs of the region - advocacy on behalf of the local community with central government, other local authorities and other agencies - emergency management and reducing the impact of natural hazards - the "keeper", on behalf of all local authorities in the Wellington region, of the Wellington Regional Strategy.

 Greater Wellington's key goal is promoting Quality for Life by ensuring our environment is protected while meeting the economic, cultural and social needs of the community.
-Our ten-year plan A sustainable region sets out the work programmes and initiatives we are undertaking to achieve that goal and fulfil our responsibilities.
+Our ten-year plan a sustainable region sets out the work programmes and initiatives we are undertaking to achieve that goal and fulfil our responsibilities.
 You can see the plan on our website www.gw.govt.nz or by visiting one of our offices.